RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/README.md

 ## About

-This template builds Drupal 11 using the "Drupal Recommended" Composer project.
-It is pre-configured to use MariaDB and Redis for caching.
-The Drupal installer will skip asking for database credentials as they are already provided.

-Drupal is a flexible and extensible PHP-based CMS framework.
+Like the original Platform.sh template this uses Drupal uses the "Drupal Recommended" Composer approach and is set up to use the MariaDB and Redis for caching.
+Because it is intended to be a starting point template to build new Drupal projects, the repository code does NOT contain the database nor the YML configuration files; these being generated after installing the project and doing configuration export when appropriate.
+Expect that when you start the project in an environment if will ask you to input a project name that will appear on your site header and to provide the email address of you as the administrator.
+However, it will skip asking for database credentials because these will be automatically provided.

+Drupal is an extraordinarily capable Content Management System (CMS) appropriate to many internet or intranet uses.
+It is a very flexible and extensible Open-source framework with tens of thousand of modules contributed through the efforts of its global user community.
+Find these and more at [Drupal.org]( http://Drupal.org)

+If you are new to Drupal you probably have never heard of Drush.
+You will probably start out using the Graphical User Interface (GUI) system right in the website.
+But Drush can become a short-cut to you to accomplish some common things from the Command Line or Terminal of you computer.

 ### Features